 An SRO unit must contain at least 110 square feet of floor space, and at least four-square feet of closet space with an unobstructed height of at least five feet, for use by the occupant.
-If the closet space is less than four square feet, the habitable floor space in the SRO unit must The Housing Quality Standards applicable to lead- based paint do not apply.
+If the closet space is less than four square feet, the habitable floor space in the SRO unit must be increased by the deficiency.
+Exterior doors and windows accessible from outside the SRO unit must be able to be locked.

+The Housing Quality Standards applicable to lead-based paint do not apply.